Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-🚙 Elevate your Jeep JK’s towing game with effortless style and rugged durability!
+🚙 Elevate your Jeep JK’s towing game with effortless style and power!

-The TYGER Towing Combo is a precision-engineered 2-inch receiver hitch kit tailored for 2007-2018 Jeep Wrangler JK 2-door and 4-door models (excluding 2018 JL).
-Rated for 3500 lbs gross trailer weight and 350 lbs tongue weight, it features a black powder-coated carbon steel construction for superior corrosion resistance.
-The kit includes a plug & play wiring harness with factory-style appearance and a hitch cover to protect the receiver from dirt and pests.
-Installation is straightforward, requiring no bumper removal, making it the perfect upgrade for Jeep owners seeking reliable towing capability with OEM-quality fit and finish.
+The TYGER Towing Combo is a custom-fit 2-inch receiver hitch kit designed exclusively for 2007-2018 Jeep Wrangler JK models (2Dr & 4Dr).
+Rated for a robust 3500 lb towing capacity and 350 lb tongue weight, it features a durable black powder-coated finish for corrosion resistance.
+The kit includes a plug & play wiring harness with factory appearance and a hitch cover to protect the receiver when not in use.
+Installation is straightforward, requiring minimal tools and no bumper removal, making it the perfect upgrade for Jeep owners seeking reliable towing performance with clean aesthetics.

 | ASIN | B00JZQXJ3K |